|

 then completed in Purgatory—of all that is not holy, so

-that the desire for holy love will grow and overshadow
+that the desire for holy love will be purified of

 every other desire.